how much is gorilla trekking in bwindi impenetrable forest national park-uganda

 Bwindi Impenetrable Forest National Park is Uganda's main mountain gorilla trekking destination.
-Bwindi impenetrable forest national park habituated families can be trekked from four different trail heads, namely Buhoma sector, Ruhija sector, Rushaga sector, and Nkuringo sector.
+Bwindi impenetrable forest national park habituated families can trek, can be reached from four different trailheads, namely Buhoma sector, Ruhija sector, Rushaga sector, and Nkuringo sector.
 Each gorilla trekking trail head has its own traits, gorilla families, and levels of difficulty.

 Departing from any of the four Gorilla trekking trailheads on the perimeters of Bwindi impenetrable forest, travelers join a group of other mountain gorilla trekkers (with a maximum group size of 8 travelers) for a guided nature hike into the dense forest while searching for one of the habituated mountain Gorilla families.

 Gorilla trekking is led by professional Uganda Wildlife Authority guides.
 Travelers are introduced to the ecology of this dense tropical rain forest and the challenging landscape as they trek mountain gorillas.
 Your gorilla trekking guides could be communicating with other teams of trackers who could be shadowing the mountain gorillas since daybreak.
 The team of trackers directs your guides to bring travelers to the gorilla’s hideout.

 Gorilla trekking takes from one to six hours daily from the base camp.
 Usually, gorilla trekking lasts from 09:00 to 14:15, and gorilla trekking is limited to a small group of eight travelers.
 The limit on the group size of the travelers is to maintain the mountain gorilla’s safety from any airborne diseases and to increase the chance of viewing mountain gorillas.